mekkablue/Glyphs-Scripts/README.md

 * **Remove Components:** Removes the specified component from all glyphs or all selected glyphs. *Needs Vanilla.*
 * **Replace all Paths with Component:** Replaces all paths with a component. *Needs Vanilla.*
 * **Replace components:** Relinks components in selected glyphs to a new source glyph. *Needs Vanilla.*

-## Effects Scripts
-* **Wackelpudding** and **Beowulferize:** Select some or all glyphs in the Font tab, then run the script.
-It will create alternates of the selected glyphs and create a pseudorandom calt feature.
-Activate it by selecting Contextual Alternates in e.g. InDesign.
-* **Baseline Wiggle:** Creates a pos feature that randomly displaces the glyphs while you type.
 * **Stitcher:** In selected glyphs, the Stitcher inserts components on your paths at fixed intervals.
 Useful for turning open paths (monolines) into dotted lines.
 Use an anchor called 'origin' for determining the component position in stitched letters. *Needs Vanilla.*

 ## Features
 * **Build ccmp for Hebrew Presentation Forms:** Builds or updates a Hebrew ccmp feature, where presentation forms (Unicode FBxx) are prebuilt like ligatures if present in the font.